Korean War Legacy Project

 Bio

-Fredrick Still was born in 1930 in Illinois.
-He was drafted into the US Army on November 16, 1951 at 21 years-old.
-After basic training and heavy equipment school at Fort Leonard Wood, Missouri, he was deployed to Korea via troopship in July, 1952.
-He arrived at Incheon and was assigned to the 116th Combat Engineers Battalion, 10th Corps where he ran a road grader during his thirteen month deployment.
-During his time in the war, he remembers the living conditions of the Koreans he saw.
-During this time there, he had the opportunity to write home, and his wife still has many of these letters.
-While there wasn’t much fanfare when he returned, he made some lifelong friends and is proud of their relationship.
+Fredrick Still was drafted into the U.S. Army on November 16, 1951, at 21.
+After completing basic training and heavy equipment school at Fort Leonard Wood, Missouri, he was deployed to Korea via troopship in July 1952.
+He arrived at Incheon and was assigned to the 116th Combat Engineers Battalion, 10th Corps, where he operated a road grader during his thirteen-month deployment.
+While in Korea, he was struck by the harsh living conditions of the local people.
+During his time overseas, he frequently wrote letters home, many of which his wife still keeps today.
+Though his return lacked much fanfare, he is proud of the lifelong friendships he formed and the relationships that endure to this day.

 Video Clips